Cryptoeconomics – Understanding the Basics of the Next Generation Technology

-Before we go into a detailed study of cryptoeconomics, let’s have a look at the dynamics of our current financial system and where cryptoeconomics fits into it right now.
+Before we go into a detailed study of cryptoeconomics, let’s have a look at the dynamics of our current financial system and where cryptoeconomics fit into it right now.

 Our financial system – the journey so far

 Today, our currency value is determined by boundaries.
 A unified value system does not exist in our global economy.
-Countries like Greece face huge difficulty due to an unstable currency value.
+Countries like Greece face huge difficulties due to an unstable currency value.
 This is where the idea of digital currency arose from.
-However, digital currency failed to find a foothold in the economy due to their vulnerability to security attacks, mainly the double spend problem.
-Double spend problem refers to the safety issue where people are able to hack the digital currency, recreate it and spend it as they please, leading to the devaluation of the currency.
+However, the digital currency failed to find a foothold in the economy due to its vulnerability to security attacks, mainly the double spending problem.
+The double spending problem refers to the safety issue where people are able to hack the digital currency, recreate it, and spend it as they please, leading to the devaluation of the currency.

 The value of Bitcoins is maintained by regulating its supply in the digital economy.
 By regulating the production of bitcoin, its value stays high.

 Cryptoeconomics refers to the technology that employs both cryptography and economic incentives for the creation of robust decentralized applications or protocols.
 The reason for the success of Bitcoin among various other decentralized protocols is widely acknowledged as the efficiency of cryptoeconomics that worked at the core of its protocol.

 Cryptoeconomics aims to replicate this success in every field including transaction, storage, computation, power and prediction.
 With blockchain playing an important role in various applications today, the scope of employing cryptoeconomics and its various incentives are on the rise.